fjsaezm/mcd/README.md

 Exercises, assignments and exams completed in the academic year 2021/22.
 Mostly made with my good friend [@Ocete](https://github.com/Ocete).

+Detailed descriptions of the assignments done in each of the subjects can be found in each subject's folder.

 _1st term_
 ---